lycus/mci/docs/instruction_set.rst

 inline assembly in high-level languages.
 While it doesn't give a clear way to access IAL registers, the MCI ABI guarantees a well-defined layout of locals and arguments on the stack when this instruction is present.

+It should be noted that this is not sufficient to implement full-blown inline assembly as in many C and C++ compilers.
+A general requirement of inline assembly using this instruction is that the raw blob must contain code that is neutral to relocations, as it is not in any way guaranteed where the code blob will be emitted in memory.

 Constant load instructions
 ++++++++++++++++++++++++++